 Cincinnati has a long and colourful history.
-It was founded in 1788 and holds the distinction of being the first city that was built from scratch following the declaration of independence.
-It grew rapidly right up until the Wall Street crash in the twenties.
+It was founded in 1788 and holds the distinction of being the first city that was built from scratch, following the declaration of independence.
+It grew rapidly, right up until the Wall Street crash in the twenties.

 Join us as we take a closer look at the 10 most haunted places in Cincinnati: